Please update your browser.

 Thompson still remembers his first visit to a hip-hop classroom, when he felt like an outsider walking into a space filled with women and felt afraid of dancing in front of them.
 The fact that he had a guide—his wife—helped make it a place where he could share, perform and excel.
 It created a space for him to eventually become a leader.

-“That's the difference between diversity and inclusion," he says.
+“That's the difference between diversity, equity & inclusion," he says.
 “Diversity is being invited to the party.
 Inclusion means that you're on the party planning committee.
 You're in the room where the decisions are being made."